In the third term, students do their final project and write a dissertation. We run three different types of projects in

-- If an industry partner proposes a project, we analyse this project (does it meet our standards?), pair the industry partner up with one academic, and then put it into a database.
+- If an industry partner proposes a project, we analyse this project (does it meet our standards?), pair the industry partner up with one academic, and then put it into our database.
 Industry projects thus always have one designated academic supervisor.

-- Students can propose projects themselves as well.
+- Students can propose academic projects themselves as well.
 In this case, we again show them around to the other academics.
 If the project meets our standards, then an academic who is interested in the student’s proposal puts the project into the database and serves as supervisor for this project.

 - Students sign up for projects from the database with their preferences (if they have proposed something themselves, then the preference should be clear).

 - We pair up academic supervisors and students – trying to meet the students’ preferences.